 Additionally, if you like games with objectives this one is not for you.
-I found myself playing about 10 hours in the first two days just to find out “what happens next.”
+I found myself playing for about 10 hours in the first two days just to find out “what happens next.”
 This was fun for a while, and it still is, just not as much.

-The graphics for this game are extremely vibrant, colorful, and unlike anything I have ever seen.
+The graphics for this game are extremely vibrant, colorful, and unlike anything, I have ever seen.
 But, they are not groundbreaking by any means.
-Well, actually, you can break, move and create ground.
+Well, actually, you can break, move and create the ground.
 But metaphorically, they aren't anything special.
 Essentially, it feels like a souped-up version of mobile graphics.
 I do, however, like how the layers are different colors, affording you the opportunity to get in touch with your creative side.
 I have even heard there are some easter eggs hidden throughout the game, but haven't played enough to find any of them.
 Of note, the game has made my computer run quite hot.

 There is also a mission-based part of the game, called "events," in which you will compete in a head-to-head arena-style format against a computer-based opponent.
 I do wonder if this will ever end up as a multiplayer mode.
 This seems like the aspect of the game that will take it over the top, and take it to an intriguing next level.
-These events, where you must either mine more gems than the opponent, or raize their empire and kill all of their believers is, by far, the most fun I have had while playing the game.
+These events, where you must either mine more gems than the opponent or raize their empire and kill all of their believers are, by far, the most fun I have had while playing the game.
 You get several cards each time your successfully complete one of these.

 All-in-all, one must still consider that the game is in beta.
 In its current state, the developers openly admit that the game is only about 40% complete.
 This alone excites me.
-As is, the game can be laggy at times, and has closed on me about a half-dozen other times.
+As is, the game can be laggy at times and has closed on me about a half-dozen other times.
 The one thing they are missing, to me, is more power.
 Humans crave power just like the rich crave money: one can never have enough.
 The simple fact that I have to wait to collect meat and flint from treasure chests bothers me.
 You are supposed to be a god.
 However, the game definitely has some promise and I cannot wait to see how this project turns out; they are headed in the right direction.
 The game has infinite possibilities.
 I simply hope they give us access to many, many more of them.

-I only briefly got into the game minecraft, but to me it feels like a similar, yet totally unique game.
+I only briefly got into the game Minecraft, but to me, it feels like a similar, yet totally unique game.
 If you like Minecraft, this game definitely should be on your radar.
 I would also think that this game would appeal to people who like other god-like games such as Empire Earth (Man, I really miss that game) or Age of Empires.
 The Event mode (not the terrible NBC show by the same name) of this game feels somewhat like these latter two titles.

 The open-beta is available on PC and Mac and can be purchased through Steam for $20 USD.
-Early-access backers will get access to this beta version as well as any additional updates to the game, including the finished, and hopefully polished, product.
+Early-access backers will get access to this beta version as well as any additional updates to the game, including the finished, and hopefully polished product.
 The game is also slated to be released on Android and iOS.
 I suggest you give it a try, if for nothing more than your own Curiosity.